EnterpriseDB/tpa/docs/TPAexec-Provision-baremetal.md

 ### OS cluster
 For baremetal deployment, we assume that the servers/VMs have already been created and booted to the OS, and that they are accessible via SSH.

-Pre-requisites that you will need:
+**Pre-requisites that you will need:**

-Hostname and external ip address of each server (Name, public_ip) Cluster network CIDR (cluster_network)
+- Hostname and external ip address of each server (Name, public_ip)

+- Private IP address of each server if different from public (private_ip)
+- Cluster network CIDR (cluster_network)
-Cluster ssh user - the ssh user to administer cluster commands (cluster_ssh_user) Ansible ssh user - the admin user used to ssh to each host by tpaexec (ansible_user) If using repmgr, you will need to know logically which data centre hosts are in.
+- Cluster ssh user - the ssh user to administer cluster commands (cluster_ssh_user)
+- Ansible ssh user - the admin user used to ssh to each host by tpaexec (ansible_user)
+- If using repmgr, you will need to know logically which data centre hosts are in.

-###### Creating OS cluster using Vagrant with VirtualBox
+**Creating OS cluster using Vagrant with VirtualBox**

 One method of quickly creating VMs for testing purposes is with [Vagrant](https://www.vagrantup.com/),which is becoming increasingly popular for managing VMs - an example Vagrantfile which creates 3 Centos servers which can be used by the TPA example below can be found in **Appendix 2** of this document.

 Assuming that you have copied the **Vagrantfile** into a new vagrant project directory, and are using the tpa user to run vagrant, you should be able to run: